 MONTEREY AUDUBON SEAWATCH INITIATIVE

-For birders, both local and far-flung, Monterey Bay has meant something special for a while.
-Since the ornithological legend Rollo Beck first jibbed Monterey’s big swells at the dawn of the 20th century—a time when Short-tailed Albatrosses were reliably seen from shore- understanding of Monterey’s seabirds has expanded incrementally, generation by generation.
-In the decades following the 1940s incorporation of Monterey Audubon, “birding” as we know it today, coalesced.
-Local pioneers like Alan Baldridge first cataloged the diversity of what we had.
-Noted out-of-towners including Guy McCaskie and Rich Stallcup, in the 1960s, too, quickly realized that Monterey was a special place where many otherwise hard-to-find pelagic species could be seen with relative ease from a boat or even, somewhat surprisingly, from shore.
+For birders both local and far-flung, Monterey Bay has meant something special for a while.
+Since ornithological legend Rollo Beck first jibbed Monterey’s swells at the dawn of the 20th century—a time when Short-tailed Albatrosses could reliably be seen from our shore—our understanding of Monterey’s seabirds has expanded incrementally, generation by generation.
+In the decades following the 1943 incorporation of Monterey Audubon, “birding,” as we know it today, coalesced, with local pioneers like Alan Baldridge taking the first steps in cataloguing the area's diversity.
+In the 1960s, noted out-of-towners like Guy McCaskie and Rich Stallcup quickly came to the realization that Monterey was a special place, where otherwise hard-to-find pelagic species could be seen with relative ease from a boat, or even from shore.

-The 1970s saw the seminal foundation of Monterey as an international headquarters of seabirding thanks to Debi Shearwater of Shearwater Journeys.
-The quality and quantity of local sightings again expanded when Don Roberson took up residence on the outer Peninsula and began curating and journalizing all of Monterey County’s sightings in the 1980s.
-Roberson, in particular, began to “seawatch” with regularity from the vicinity around Point Pinos, the outermost tip of the Monterey Peninsula, overlooking the bay, especially during windy conditions when the diversity and rarity of species seen from shore rose above the already impressive baseline.
-Soon, beyond shearwaters, occasional jaegers, and alcids, Roberson recorded a Mottled Petrel during a gale, a bird belonging to the highly pelagic Pterodroma genus of petrels rarely seen inshore of 30 miles: even from boats.
+The 1970s saw the seminal foundation of Monterey as an international headquarters for seabirding, thanks to Debi Shearwater of Shearwater Journeys.
+The quality and quantity of local sightings again expanded when Don Roberson took up residence on the Peninsula in the 1980s and began curating and journalizing all of Monterey County’s sightings.

-Another renaissance occurred with the arrival on the Peninsula of Cornell Lab’s Brian Sullivan in the 00s.
-Sullivan not only collected an astonishing array of rarity observations but, as an easterner, was able to place the importance of Pt.
-Pinos as a land-based observation post of seabird activity in national context.
-He convinced many of us that we were presiding over a critical data resource needing systematic attention.
-The Point, many came to agree, could become a sentry tower not just for Monterey Bay, but the California Current, and indeed the Northeast Pacific and its birdlife most broadly.
+Another renaissance occurred in the early 2000s with the arrival on the Peninsula of Brian Sullivan of the Cornell Lab of Ornithology.
+Sullivan not only collected an astonishing array of rarity observations, but as an Easterner he was able to place Pt.
+Pinos's importance as a land-based observation post of seabird activity in a national context.
+He soon convinced many of us that we were presiding over a critical data resource needing systematic attention.
+Point Pinos, many came to agree, could become a sentry tower not just for Monterey Bay, but for the entire California Current, which flows from the Aleutians to the Gulf of California, and indeed for the whole Northeast Pacific and its birdlife most broadly.

-The hour in which we now realize the full “Power of the Point” from a scientific and conservation planning perspective is late.
-The oceans have already warmed and acidified well above the heady Albatross days of Rollo Beck, and will continue to in years ahead.
-The long-term consequences of human influence on marine ecology will be unpredictable but surely presents an ominous prospect.
-Monterey Audubon’s seawatch experiment, if it proceeds, even under the best circumstances, will be a "deep dive" into the fluctuations of a “new normal.”
+The hour in which we now realize the full “Power of the Point” from a scientific and conservation perspective is late.
+The Pacific has already warmed and acidified well above the heady albatross days of Rollo Beck, and it will continue to do so in years ahead.
+The longterm consequences of human influence on marine ecology are unpredictable; even under the best of circumstances, Monterey Audubon’s seawatch experiment—assuming it lasts—will be a "deep dive" into the fluctuations of a “new normal.”